-You’ll want to make sure everything from diapers to bottles are all clearly labeled so nothing gets misplaced.
+You’ll want to make sure everything from diapers to bottles is all clearly labeled so nothing gets misplaced.
 Whether you go with the Sharpie and handwrite everything or you print out labels to attach to them, it will help both you and the daycare keep track of what belongs to you and your little one.

 More than likely, you’ll need to drop off a pack of diapers with your baby every week.
 Many parents have begun to use online delivery options to order cases of diapers automatically.
 That way, diapers are dropped off at your doorstep on a regular schedule and you’ll never have to worry about making an emergency trip to the store because your baby went through their supply faster than expected.

 When you’re going to leave your child in someone’s care for hours at a time, it’s naturally a good idea to get to know them.
 Not only will this give you peace of mind about who is watching over your baby, this is often a good chance to gauge their personality and how they interact with children.
 Many daycare professionals are parents themselves and can relate to what you’re going through.